 The easiest way to explain how the process would look is by blogging.
-To become a content writer, your blogging know-how matters.
+To become a content writer, your blogging know-how matters, particularly SEO content writing.

-Gone are the days when blogs are solely for sharing personal stories and inspiration.
+Gone are when blogs are solely for sharing personal stories and inspiration.
 Most businesses today realize the power of blogging in their sales.

 Nowadays, consumers are getting smarter with their expenses.
-Most likely, they researched the product at least 7 times before they purchased it.
+They most likely researched the product at least 7 times before purchasing it.

 Business owners understand this new dynamic to the core.
 This is why they need content writers to execute their marketing plans.

-Consequently, blogging morphed into a business funnel and people think of blogging not to share personal stuff.
+Consequently, blogging morphed into a business funnel, and people think of blogging as not sharing personal stuff.
 Not anymore.

-In contrast to how it was 10 years ago, people think blogging is the best way to build a foundation for any type of business.
-It’s “personal” touch can make a colossal impact.
+In contrast to how it was ten years ago, people think blogging is the best way to build a foundation for any business.
+Its “personal” touch can make a colossal impact.

 Through a few words, it’s either you gain customers or lose them.

-According to Robert W. Bly, in his book “The Content Marketing Handbook: How to Double the Results of Your Marketing Campaigns,” he emphasized the power of content writing in building an empire.
+Robert W. Bly, in his book “The Content Marketing Handbook: How to Double the Results of Your Marketing Campaigns,” emphasized the power of content writing in building an empire.

-The company’s growth, as well as the profitability of their products and services, rely on how a content writer does her job.
+The company’s growth and the profitability of its products and services rely on how a content writer does her job.